devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step8.md

 `find / -name passwd`{{execute}} This command searches through all the directories as we have given the location as / . you will find many files

 `find /etc -name passwd`{{execute}} This command only searches /etc directory for the passwd file.
-You can obseeve that the results are
+You can obseeve that the results are smaller in size.